jtr0000/eJPT-Notes/2 - Footprinting_Scanning/Footprinting and Scanning.md

 - **Broadcast**: Used to facilitate broadcast/multicast to help discover host on the network
 - **Brute**: Brute Force attempts

 **Default**: Nmap has a library of default NSE scripts that it can safely be run against targets without negatively impacting the target system.
-You can run these scripts using the `-sC` option and will run the relevant scripts against the target given open ports/services which provide useful information on the target without engaging the target in the dangerous way.
+You can run these scripts using the `-sC` option which  will run the relevant scripts against the target given open ports/services.
+This way, you can gather useful information on the target without engaging the target in the dangerous way.

 ```
-nmap -sS -sV -sC -p- -T4 192.168.101.3
+nmap -sS -sV -sC -p- 192.168.101.3
 ```

 #### Aggressive Scan